 Property development has been Belle's historical core business area.
-Belle believes that its large-scale, self- contained, and community-type leisure developments in Tagaytay Highlands and Tagaytay Midlands are unique in the Philippines.
+Belle believes that its large-scale, self-contained, and community-type leisure developments around its Tagaytay Highlands and Tagaytay Midlands clubs are unique in the Philippines.
 In general, Belle competes somewhat with the developers such as Ayala Land, Inc., Landco Pacific Corporation and Megaworld Corporation with respect to its residential and subdivision projects.
 Some of these developers, like Ayala Land, Inc., are bigger in size than Belle.
-Nevertheless, Belle is able to effectively compete with the above companies primarily on the basis of product quality, reliability in delivering the projects as promised, project location, and highend property development expertise.
+Nevertheless, Belle is able to effectively compete with the above companies primarily on the basis of product quality, reliability to deliver the projects as promised, project location, and high-end property development expertise.
 Furthermore, Belle has a market base of more than 7,000 wealthy individuals who are existing members of Tagaytay Highlands International Golf Club, The Country Club at Tagaytay Highlands, and Tagaytay Midlands, which provides a marketing advantage.

-In gaming, City of Dream Manila competes against casinos operated by PAGCOR and the other three licensees that are already operating - Newport World Resorts of Travelers International Hotel Group, Inc. ("Travelers"), Solaire Resort and Casino of Bloomberry Resorts Corporation, and Okada Manila of Universal Entertainment Corporation.
-Travelers has also broken ground on its planned Westside City (formerly known as Resorts World Bayshore) project in PAGCOR City, with the opening of the casino estimated to be in the third guarter of 2024.
+In gaming, City of Dream Manila competes against casinos operated by PAGCOR and the other three licensees that are already operating - Newport World Resorts of Travelers International Hotel Group, Inc. ("Travelers"),

+Solaire Resort and Casino of Bloomberry Resorts Corporation, and Okada Manila of Universal Entertainment Corporation.
+Solaire has expanded and is building its casino resort in Quezon City, the second Solair casino in the Philippines, and is set to open in May 2024.
+Travelers has also broken ground on its planned Westside City (formerly known as Resorts World Bayshore) project in PAGCOR City, with the opening of the casino estimated to be in the first guarter of 2025.

-In lottery equipment leasing, Pacific Online, expects the aggressive push for Small Town Lottery (STL) and the prevalence of illegal gambling particularly in interior towns and remote areas to continue to provide competition to its online lotto revenues.
+In lottery equipment leasing, Pacific Online, through PinoyLotto expects the aggressive push for Small Town Lottery (STL) and the prevalence of illegal gambling particularly in interior towns and remote areas to continue to provide competition to its online lotto revenues.
+This mostly affects the VisMin region due to the popularity of the digit games, which are very similar to STL games.
+In terms of the online and mobile front, Pacific Online is also competing with the providers of mobile games such as DigiPlus Interactive Corp.